 I completed my Master Level certification (RMT, for Reiki Master Teacher) in 2013 following a 1-year training program, and since then I have loved bringing the transformative healing power of Reiki to my clients.
 I enjoy working on all types of ailments, but specialize in emotional and spiritual healing.

 Even though I am technically a Reiki Master, I don’t use that term to describe myself because I am always growing in my skills and abilities.
 I’m not a master of anything, because there is always more to master!
 I have learned and become certified in a few other modalities over the years, which I use to inform my Reiki practice.
-I learned SEVA Acupressure Release from Dr. Lynn Johnson of Soul Lightening Acupressure in 2016.
-I also became certified in Shamanic Soul Retrieval with Monika Healing Coyote in January of 2019.
-I incorporate these techniques into my healing when necessary, but do not offer specific sessions based on those modalities.
+Below is a list of my further certifications:

 I own a private practice, and have also practiced Reiki in hospice settings and at George Washington University Hospital.
 In 2017 I created a program called “Reiki for Recovery” in which I offer weekly free Reiki to residents at Hope House Treatment Center, an inpatient drug and alcohol recovery facility in Laurel, MD.